Skip to main content

 To comprehend how a wellness program can produce a negative outcome, it is essential to understand the body’s primary command and control system ∞ the endocrine system.
 Think of this system as a highly sophisticated orchestra, with various glands producing chemical messengers called hormones.

 These hormones travel through the bloodstream, instructing cells and organs on how to function, ensuring all parts of the body work in concert.
-This intricate symphony is responsible for regulating everything from your metabolism and energy levels to your and reproductive health.
+This intricate symphony is responsible for regulating everything from your metabolism and energy levels to your stress response and reproductive health.

 A wellness program, with its specific directives on diet, exercise, and behavior, is akin to a new conductor taking over this orchestra, demanding a different tempo and performance style.
 When the conductor’s demands are out of sync with the orchestra’s capabilities or fundamental needs, the result is discord.
 This hormonal dissonance is what you experience as symptoms.